gigann/CRUD-Application-Project/README.md

 2. On the *global inventory page*, click an item to view its details.
 This will redirect you to the *item details page*.
 3. On the *item details page*, click the `Go Back` button to return to the *global inventory page*.

-## Login Information for Seeded Accounts
+## Login Information for Seeded Inventory Manager Accounts
 | User ID|Username|Password|
 |-|-|-|
 |1|`smbro`|`MAR10`|